Lawrence College

 Faith at Lawrence College

 Lawrence College is home to students of multiple faiths, principally Muslim and Christian.
 The college has always sought to nurture the spiritual dimension of student life alongside the academic, sporting and artistic.
-Two dedicated places of worship on campus — the College Mosque and the Memorial Chapel — serve the needs of the community and stand as significant architectural and historical landmarks.
+Three dedicated places of worship serve the campus — two mosques and the Memorial Chapel — ensuring all students can observe their faith within the college grounds.
+Religious education is woven into the academic timetable at all levels, and daily religious observance is a structured part of every Gallian's day.

 Memorial Chapel, Lawrence College Ghora Gali